What Is Arthroscopy?

 These include removal or repair of torn structures, for instance: ligament reconstruction in the knee (ACL or PCL reconstruction surgery), stabilisation of the shoulder or repair of the rotator cuff tendons of the shoulder.
-Other procedures available in Singapore include removal of loose debris and trimming damaged cartilage.
+Other reconstruction treatments available in Singapore include the removal of loose debris and trimming damaged cartilage.

 Arthroscopes are approximately 5 mm in diameter, so the incisions are very small (approximately 1/8 inch).
 Arthroscopy is much less traumatic to the muscles, ligaments, and tissues than the traditional method of performing “open” surgery with long incisions (arthrotomy).

 The benefits of arthroscopy include smaller incisions, faster healing, more rapid recovery, and less scarring.
 Arthroscopic surgical procedures are often performed on an outpatient basis, so the patient is able to return home on the same day.

 Some common conditions in which our clinicians routinely use arthroscopic surgery in Singapore include:

 - ACL, PCL and other ligament reconstructions about the knee joint

 - Meniscus tears of the knee

 - Loose bodies in the shoulder, knee, elbow or ankle

 - Cartilage ulcers in the knee and ankle